 Although the adviser's investment strategy contemplates investing entirely in one class of fixed income securities, at times the Portfolio may be invested across multiple classes.
+The adviser's active trading strategy results in a high portfolio turnover rate.

 Principal Investment Risks: Remember that in addition to possibly not achieving your investment goals, you could lose money by investing in the Portfolio.
 The Portfolio is not intended to be a complete investment program.
 The principal risks of investing in the Portfolio are: